Check out this article on the best experiences to try in Southeast Asia if you’re after a healthy dose of adrenaline!

 When it comes to the best surfing destinations in the world, Bali often comes up trumps, and yet, this small Indonesian island has many other arguments to its credit too.
 For example, you can explore a tropical rainforest on its rushing wild water during a rafting adventure down the Ayung River in Ubud.
-Weaving through the centre of Bali’s spiritual heart, this river flows through an evergreen jungle and offers breath-taking challenges at every turn.
+Weaving through the center of Bali’s spiritual heart, this river flows through an evergreen jungle and offers breath-taking challenges at every turn.
 Ayung, Bali’s longest river, stretches for 68.5 km from the northern mountain ranges across the Ubud highlands.
 Navigate around incredible stone carvings and beautiful waterfalls, while your guide helps steer you through the 25 rapids of the river, amongst the lush rainforest.

 Here again, we have a must-see destination if you keen on water sports.
 Located in the south-east of India and surrounded by the Indian Ocean, Sri Lanka boasts multiple sublime landscapes, between ocean and mountains, offering a wide range of extreme sports all over the island.
-The geographical situation of Sri Lanka makes it possible to have access to ideal wave conditions throughout the year, with water temperatures measuring at a balmy 28°C between December and April.
+The geographical situation of Sri Lanka makes it possible to have access to ideal wave conditions throughout the year, with water temperatures measuring at a balmy 28 ° C between December and April.

 Some of the top surf spots are Hikkaduwa and Arugam Bay, both suitable for surfers of all levels, whereas the spots near Ahangama, Midigama and Mirissa are reserved for experienced surfers, because the waves here can be dangerous.